Sella Ronda Bike Day

 The Gardena is almost resembling the Stelvio from some vantage points (see picture above), but it is less than half as long.

-Still, a great conclusion of the day – the remaining descent into Val Gardena and further to Sankta Cristina was just for the mileage…
+Still, a great conclusion of this Sella Ronda Bike Day – the remaining descent into Val Gardena and further to Sankta Cristina was just for the mileage…

 Total for the day: 66.2 km / 2,641 altimeters.

-Tomorrow he’s planning on taking on the Kronplatz, but given the nature of the second part of that climb (unpaved), he’s not altogether sure about it.
+Tomorrow he might be taking on the Kronplatz, but given the nature of the second part of that climb (unpaved), he’s not altogether sure about it.

 Perhaps the Furkel Pass will have to do and the Würzjoch is close by as nice alternative…